 Surgical approaches or incisions haven’t changed significantly over the past 5-7 years.
 Most patients can have their knee put in through a muscle-sparing (no cutting of muscle) “sub-vastus” approach.
 Patients who have this form of knee exposure often experience a more rapid return of function in the early post-operative period.
 There is typically less atrophy and less weakness associated with this approach as well.
 Perhaps more important, if future surgery were necessary, this preserves the quadriceps tendon.
 The fewer times that tendon is cut, the better your function will be.

 Computer Assisted surgery

 Computer Assisted surgery has become very popular lately.
 We utilize the Stryker Computer Navigation System.
 Utilizing the computer navigation system allows us to place the prosthesis in your knee more precisely than we could be using older “freehand” techniques.
 It takes just a few more minutes and can make a great surgeon even better — and perhaps more accurate!

 What Are The Risks of a Knee Replacement?

-The reasonably foreseeable risks of a knee replacement include, but are not limited to: infection, stiffness, patella instability, persistent pain, nerve or blood vessel injuries, a feeling like the replacement is loose or unstable, blood clots in the legs, pulmonary emboli (blood clots that travel to the lungs), the need for revision surgery if the prosthesis loosens or becomes infected, and perhaps even Chronic Regional Pain Syndrome.
-You are treated with antibiotics to minimize risk of infection.
+The reasonably foreseeable risks of a knee replacement include, but are not limited to infection, stiffness, patella instability, persistent pain, nerve or blood vessel injuries, a feeling like the replacement is loose or unstable, blood clots in the legs, pulmonary emboli (blood clots that travel to the lungs), the need for revision surgery if the prosthesis loosens or becomes infected, and perhaps even Chronic Regional Pain Syndrome.
+You are treated with antibiotics to minimize the risk of infection.
 You are treated with medications and compression boots to minimize risk of blood clots, and you work with a physical therapist to minimize risks of stiffness.
 Despite our efforts, complications can and do occur.
 You should review these at length with your surgeon.